Uh-oh, think you clicked a suspicious link?! Here’s what to do

 Another key aspect of implementing financial controls is designing and implementing the actual controls themselves.
 It’s important to ensure that these controls are tailored specifically to address the identified risks, while also being practical and feasible for employees to follow.
 This may involve developing policies and procedures, establishing segregation of duties or implementing technological solutions such as automated monitoring tools.

-Assessing potential financial risks is an essential step in implementing effective financial controls.
+Assessing potential financial risk is an essential step in implementing effective financial controls.
 To identify these risks, it’s necessary to evaluate the current financial processes and pinpoint areas of vulnerability.
 Once identified, determining the likelihood and impact of these risks can help prioritise which ones require immediate attention.
 By frontloading this process, businesses can proactively manage their finances and avoid costly mistakes.

-Determining the likelihood and impact of risks is key when creating a comprehensive control plan, since different types of risks may have varying degrees of consequences.
+Determining the likelihood and impact of financial risks is key when creating a comprehensive control plan, since different types of risks may have varying degrees of consequences.
 This vital piece of information helps leaders make informed decisions about prioritising certain controls over others.

 Reviewing existing controls is a crucial step in ensuring that your financial controls are working effectively.
 Pressure testing, auditing and regular reevaluation can all help you determine if controls are still adequate or need improvement.
-You may simply need to update certain parts of a control process, or you might need a new approach altogether – regular review can help you figure out which path is best.
+You may simply need to update certain parts of a financial process, or you might need a new approach altogether – regular review can help you figure out which path is best.

 When you’re taking on this process, keep in mind that your controls are likely to fall into one of these categories: